ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 # Task 3.3 Execute T-SQL Queries on Lakehouse Delta Tables

-Execute a series of T-SQL queries on the Lakehouse Delta tables, particularly focusing on data analysis of the NYC Taxi table from the "silvercleansed" database.
+Execute a series of T-SQL queries on the Lakehouse Delta tables, particularly focusing on data analysis of the NYC Taxi table from the `silvercleansed` database.
 These queries will help you understand data aggregation, view creation, and basic SQL operations within your Lakehouse environment.

 1. **Count Rows in the NYC Taxi Table**:
    - Execute the following SQL query to get the total number of rows in the `green201501_cleansed` table: